PeterPenev/Movies-Catalog-Web/README.md

 - Stanil Dimitrov

 ### Project Purpose
-We are aiming to create a movie catalog with rating system accessed from web.
+We are aiming to create a movie catalog with logging and rating system accessed from web.

 ### Technologies